poga/devpoga.org/content/blog/2022-08-28_Cheap_Complexity_Cybersecurity/index.md

 ## Reference

-Most of the idea is based on [Halver Flake's](https://twitter.com/halvarflake) amazing [talk at CYCON](https://www.err.ee/836236/video-google-0-projekti-tarkvarainseneri-ettekanne-cyconil).
+This post is pretty much a digest of [Halver Flake's](https://twitter.com/halvarflake) amazing [talk at CYCON](https://www.err.ee/836236/video-google-0-projekti-tarkvarainseneri-ettekanne-cyconil) mixed with my thoughts.
+I encourage you to watch the origin talk.